2025 Uruguayan Segunda División season

-The 2025 Uruguayan Segunda División season is the 118th season of the Uruguayan Segunda División, the second division championship of football in Uruguay.
-The season, which was named José Ignacio Villarreal, started on 8 March and will end on 29 November 2025.
-A total of 14 teams competed in the season; the top two teams and the winner of the promotion play-offs will be promoted to the Uruguayan Primera División.
+The 2025 Uruguayan Segunda División season was the 118th season of the Uruguayan Segunda División, the second division championship of football in Uruguay.
+The season, which was named José Ignacio Villarreal, started on 8 March and ended on 29 November 2025.
+A total of 14 teams competed in the season; the top two teams and the winner of the promotion play-offs were promoted to the Liga AUF Uruguaya.
 The fixture draw for the season was held on 21 February 2025.

-Albion became the first club promoted to the Uruguayan Primera División for the following season, clinching promotion with two rounds to go in the regular stage after defeating Rentistas 4–1 on 12 October.
+Albion became the first club promoted to the top flight for the following season, clinching promotion with two rounds to go in the regular stage after defeating Rentistas 4–1 on 12 October.
 Albion also claimed their second Segunda División title on 26 October, the final matchday of the regular season, following a 0–0 draw with Central Español who became the second promoted team.
+The final promotion spot was claimed by Deportivo Maldonado, who won the promotion play-off on 29 November after defeating Atenas in the finals.

-Rampla Juniors and Artigas were relegated to the third tier league Primera División Amateur.
+Rampla Juniors and Artigas were relegated to the third-tier league Primera División Amateur.
 Since the relegation of both clubs was confirmed prior to the end of the regular season, both declined to play their final match against each other.

 Teams

-Fourteen teams take part in the season, nine of them returning from the previous edition.
+Fourteen teams took part in the season, nine of them returning from the previous edition.
 Rampla Juniors, Fénix, and Deportivo Maldonado, relegated from Primera División, replaced Plaza Colonia, Montevideo City Torque, and Juventud, who promoted to the top flight at the end of the previous season.
 On the other hand, Cooper and Sud América, relegated from Segunda División in the previous season, were replaced by the 2024 Primera División Amateur champions Artigas and runners-up Central Español.